DinaTaklit/Trivia/backend/README.md

 ### GET /questions

 - General:
-  - Returns a list of question objects, success value, questions, total number of question, current category and lsit of all the categoris
+  - Returns a list of question objects, success value, questions, total number of question and lsit of all the categoris
   - Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1
 - Sample: `curl http://127.0.0.1:5000/questions` or `curl.exe http://127.0.0.1:5000/questions`  if the curl itself does not work